VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 Residential courses from beginner to advanced.
-Maximum of 3 people per level.
 Intensive programme during 3 days with morning and afternoon lessons (9 am to 12 am and 2 pm to 5 pm), accommodation and full board with 3 meals daily.
 Spoken English required at all times.
 All nationalities and ages are welcome!